jfoote/vim-GUS/README.md

 ## Other notes

-Something that encompasses this plugin's functionality might already exist -- if you know of something that does please [let me know](mailto:jmfoote@loyola.edu) and I'll point readers to it.
+If you know of a plugin that encompasses GUS's functionality or is just way better than it please [let me know](mailto:jmfoote@loyola.edu) and I'll point any readers of this file to it.

 ```
 Jonathan Foote